-- Improve the walking experience and public realm by installing seating, SuD's or in ground planting and trees where space permits and removing redundant signage to reduce clutter. - Raise all side streets and loading bay entrances to give more priority to people walking and improve accessibility. - Improve the safety and experience of people cycling by providing protected space for people cycling.
+- Improve the walking experience and public realm by installing seating, SuDs and planting and trees where space permits and removing redundant signage to reduce clutter. - Install a new crossing facility at the junction with Blackfriars Lane. - Raise all side streets and loading bay entrances to give more priority to people walking and improve accessibility. - Improve the safety and experience of people cycling by providing protected space for people cycling.
 Install additional cycle parking and dockless cycle and e-scooter hire parking. - Review and address collision clusters and hotpots identified in the Vision Zero Action Plan.

-For further details see the map Figure 7 and Table 6 - City Access Street - proposals to be explored.
+Details of all the proposals can be found in Table 6 -City Access Streets - proposals to be explored.